Rainbow Six (novel): Plot

-Popov discovers the existence of Rainbow as he reviews the "police tactical teams" (actually Rainbow in disguise) that responded to his attacks, and brings it to Brightling's attention.
-Brightling and Henriksen order Popov to orchestrate an attack on Rainbow to prevent them from being deployed to the Sydney Olympics.
-He persuades breakaway Provisional Irish Republican Army militants to attack a hospital near Rainbow's base and capture Clark and Chavez's wives, who work there as a nurse and a doctor respectively.
-When Rainbow arrives, a team of IRA militants ambush them, killing two Team-1 troopers and injuring several others, including Stanley.
-Despite sustaining their first-ever losses, Rainbow manages to repel the ambush, retake the hospital without further casualties, and capture some of the terrorists.
-Using trickery to interrogate the captured militants, Clark and Chavez learn of Popov's involvement, while Brightling evacuates Popov to Horizon's OLYMPUS facility in Kansas.
+Popov discovers the existence of Rainbow when he reviews footage of the "police tactical teams" (actually Rainbow in disguise) that thwarted his attacks, and alerts Brightling and Henriksen, who order Popov to orchestrate an attack on Rainbow to cripple their operations.
+Popov persuades a Provisional Irish Republican Army splinter group to seize a hospital near Rainbow's base and capture Clark's wife Sandra and Chavez's pregnant wife Patricia, who work there as a nurse and a doctor, respectively.
+When Rainbow arrives, IRA militants ambush them, killing two Team-1 troopers and injuring several others, including Stanley.
+Despite sustaining their first-ever losses, Rainbow manages to defeat the militants and retake the hospital without further casualties.
+Clark and Chavez interrogate the IRA cell leader and learn of Popov's involvement, while Brightling moves Popov to Horizon's OLYMPUS facility in Kansas.
+Hours after the attack is thwarted, Patricia delivers Chavez's son.

-However, this turns out to have been a fatal miscalculation: Popov was unaware of the genocidal plans of his employers, but the people at OLYMPUS talk openly about them.
-Learning the truth about the Project, Popov, appalled by what he had unknowingly assisted, escapes and reveals his knowledge to Clark and the FBI, who were already investigating the kidnappings of the Shiva test subjects.
-Popov's warning comes just in time for Chavez and Team-2, who were deployed to the Olympics to provide security, to thwart Shiva's release at the last minute.
+At OLYMPUS, a Project member inadvertently reveals the truth about the Project to Popov, who was unaware of the genocidal plan.
+Appalled by what he had unknowingly assisted, Popov kills him, flees OLYMPUS, and turns himself in to Clark and the FBI to inform him of Horizon's plan, just in time for Chavez and Team-2, who were deployed to the Olympics to evaluate security measures, to thwart Shiva's release at the last minute.

-Their plans in shambles, Brightling and the remaining Project members flee to a smaller Horizon base in the Amazon rainforest near Manaus, Brazil.
-Clark personally leads Rainbow to the base, where they kill the guards and demolish the buildings.
-Knowing there is insufficient evidence to convict them and that they would just restart their plans if freed, Clark instead has the survivors stripped naked and left to fend for themselves in the jungle, taunting them to "reconnect with nature".
+Their plans in shambles, Brightling and the Project members flee to a remote Horizon compound in the Amazon rainforest in Brazil.
+Clark personally leads both Rainbow teams to the base, easily defeats their untrained ad hoc security force, and detains Brightling and his fellow conspirators.
+Aware that Brightling destroyed all evidence and that he will simply restart the Project after his likely acquittal, Clark orders the compound to be razed, has the Project members stripped of all clothes and belongings, and leaves them to fend for themselves in the jungle, taunting them to "reconnect with nature".

-Six months later, Chavez reads news articles about Popov discovering a gold deposit on a Project member's former property and Horizon's revolutionary medical breakthroughs under new management.
-Chavez asks if the Project members have survived; Clark informs him that no human activity has been detected in the area since, and remarks that nature does not distinguish between friends and enemies.
-Wondering who humanity's natural enemy must be, Chavez decides it must be humanity itself.
+Six months later, Chavez reads a news article about Popov (who was pardoned for providing intelligence) discovering a rich gold deposit on a Project member's former property he had purchased, and Horizon's revolutionary medical breakthroughs under new management.
+Chavez asks if the Project members survived; Clark informs him that no human activity has been detected in the area since, and muses that while humanity does what it can to protect the natural environment, nature does not distinguish between friends and enemies.
+Chavez surmises that humanity is its own worst enemy.